URL API can be used with http as well as the encrypted https. Before 2017, this method was called CGI (HTTP GET).

 NETIO defines the format of the standard URL API M2M protocol.

-2) URL API in Lua (M2M Active Client) on a NETIO 4x
+2) URL API in Lua (M2M Active Client) (PowerPDU 4C only)

 An advantage is that the custom Lua script has full control over the parameters and their interpretation.